Academic Year 2020-2021

 UCSB Library Special Research Collections (SRC) offers limited research appointments in SRC’s Reading Room for UCSB faculty and graduate students to access on-site SRC materials that are not available online and non-circulating materials from the Main Library and Music Library that are not available via the pickup and mailing service.
 UCSB Library remains closed for general walk-in use.
 For instructions on how to request an appointment, please see this page.

 Graduate Student Bookable Space in the Library

-The Library has a limited number of individual rooms available to Teaching Assistants, in order to facilitate their online instruction.
+The Library has a limited number of individual rooms available to graduate students, in order to facilitate their online instruction or research.
 Rooms can be booked at this link.

 Pickup and Mailing Service

 Circulating materials from the Main Library and Music Library can be requested from UCSB Library Search as part of our Pickup and Mailing Service.
 If you are in need of a non-circulating item that is held by the UCSB Library, please fill out this form.
 Library staff will evaluate the item to determine whether it can be made available for pickup, mailing, or to view by appointment in Special Research Collections.

 Interlibrary Loan (ILL) will begin borrowing books from other libraries again on Monday, October 19.
 Starting October 12, requests for physical loans submitted by faculty and graduate students will be processed by ILL staff.
 The Library is operating with limited on-site staff, so faculty and graduate students are asked to only request books that are needed for their research.
 The books will be delivered via the current pickup and mailing service.
 When placing requests through our online forms, enter your library account number found at the bottom of your Access Card (21205 followed by your perm# and two zeros).
 For help, email email@example.com.

 Subject librarians are here to help you with your research and are happy to meet with you by appointment on Zoom.
 We also encourage you to contact your subject librarian with recommendations for materials for the Library’s collections.